lbartuzi/vinylcat/README.md

 # 🎵 VinylCat

 VinylCat is a self-hosted web application for cataloguing vinyl record collections.
-It supports Discogs integration, image/barcode recognition, and full manual entry, making it usable both online and completely offline.
+It combines Discogs integration, image & barcode recognition, and full manual entry.
+It supports both SQLite and PostgreSQL depending on deployment method.

 ---

 ## ✨ Features

 ### 📁 Collections
-- Users own one or more collections
+- Each user owns one or more collections
 - A user always has **at least one collection**
 - Deleting a collection deletes all contained records
 - Records belong to exactly one collection

 ### 💿 Records
-- Add records via Discogs search or manual entry
+- Add records via Discogs or Manual entry
 - Manual mode supports:
   - Artist (required)
   - Title (required)